LOCKhart07/sherlock-ai-assignment/Notes.md

 - General notes:
     - The Binance API endpoint is https://data-api.binance.vision/api/v3/ticker/24hr, not https://data.binance.com/api/v3/ticker/24hr as specified in the assignment document.
+    - The symbols provided here are not standardized.
+Prices are quoted against various cryptocurrencies instead of a common standard like USD.
+Currently, the symbols will remain as they are.
+Please reach out if a different handling approach is required.

 - Enhancements:
     - Refresh token implementation is pending.